FlappyBirdCodes/The-Big-Redirect-Machine/README.md

 # The-Big-Redirect-Machine
-Redirects you to a new page with random video.
-Uses html, css and javascript
+This was my first ever website built.
+This program redirects you to a random YouTube video.
+It was built in html, css and javascript.